 Or nothing at all, foolish girl.
 She straightened and knocked on the door.

 "Good morning, and no thank you!" came Bilbo's voice from behind the door.
 "I've told you already, I've no use for adventures!"

 The green door swung inward.
 Bilbo slipped past her, puffing on his pipe in an agitated manner.
-He cast his eyes up and down the path.
+He glanced up and down the path.
 "Did you see anyone?" he asked.

-"None but Mister Gamgee.
-Mister Bilbo," she said, "didn't you just have your door repainted last week?"
+"Only Hamfast Gamgee.
+Mister Bilbo, didn't you just have your door repainted last week?"

 "Oh," Bell said, distracted from her question.
 "Father was fishing this morning.
 He sent this trout along.
 Thought you might like it for your supper.
 I should put it on ice before it gets any warmer."

-"Oh, splendid!
+"Splendid!
 How very thoughtful your father is.
 Come inside," he herded her through the door.
 "I have to ask a favor of you today, Bell.
 You see, I've rather rashly gone and invited a . . . gentleman . . . to tea.
 I've eaten through most of the seed cakes.
-Do you think-it wouldn't be too much bother-"
+Do you think-if it wouldn't be too much bother-"

-Bell turned into the pantry and opened the lid on the ice box, mostly buried in the dirt.
+Bell entered the pantry and opened the lid on the ice box buried in the ground.
 She slipped the trout inside.
 "Of course I'll whip something together for you and your guest, Mister Bilbo.
-I was planning to do a spot of baking today anyways.
+I was planning to do a spot of baking today anyway.
 I like to keep your larder full."

-"Yes," Bilbo said, rubbing a hand over his belly.
+Bilbo rubbed a hand over his belly.
 "You do keep me well looked after.
 If you don't mind, I'd like to go into my library and catch up on some reading."

 "You go straight ahead, Mister Bilbo," Bell waved him out into the hallway.
 "I'll just get your things laid out for tomorrow, then see about the cooking."